rmkubik/rmk-gatsby/src/posts/personal-retrospective-2018.md

 - What didn't go well?
 - What will we change going forward?

-This retrospective gives you a chance to reflect on the year in relation to your personal goals.
+It seems like a good way to reflect on the year in relation to my personal goals.
 To bring this comparison, you first need to revisit the goals you had for the previous year.

 ## What went well?